Dogs in hot cars

 Signs of heatstroke include:

-If you suspect your animal is suffering, remove them to a cool place, soak their coat with cool (not freezing) water and contact a vet immediately.
+If you suspect your dog is suffering, remove them to a cool place, soak their coat with cool (not freezing) water and contact a vet immediately.

 Illustration showing three signs of heatstroke (panting and dribbling, collapse or tiredness and increased heart rate) and what to do to take action (place in cool place, wet coat with cool (not freezing) water and call a vet ASAP